ABOUT TEXTILE

 • materials chemistry

-In the textile industry, chemists are working in research and development, process development, process modification, technical services, environmental testing, and dyeing and finishing operations.
+Chemists work in the textile industry in research and development, process development, process modification, technical services, environmental testing, and dyeing and finishing operations.

 The study of textile chemistry begins with the knowledge of fibers, natural, artificial and synthetic.

-Today polymeric synthetic fibers are such an important part of the production of textile industry, the field includes many chemists who are trained in polymer chemistry.
+Today, polymeric synthetic fibers are such an important part of the textile industry’s production that the field includes many chemists who are trained in polymer chemistry.

-The dyeing and finishing aspects of textile chemistry require an understanding of both organic chemistry and surface chemistry requestd by synthesis and fomulation of dyestuff and chemical products used during the dyeing processes.
+The dyeing and finishing aspects of textile chemistry require an understanding of both organic chemistry and surface chemistry, as required by the synthesis and fabrication of dyestuffs and chemical products used during the dyeing processes.

-The knowledge of regulatory and safety processes are also important in textile as the requirement become more stringent as also attention to the environment.
-Interaction between textile chemistry and materials science is becoming more and more important.
-Textile chemistry includes the application of the principles of surface chemistry to the fabrics to improve theire performances to fullfill requirement of the market and consumers.
+Knowledge of regulatory and safety processes is also important in textiles as the requirements become more stringent, as is attention to the environment.
+Interaction between textile chemistry and materials science is becoming increasingly important.
+Textile chemistry includes the application of the principles of surface chemistry to fabrics to improve their performances and fulfil the requirements of the market and consumers.

-It also encompasses organic chemistry in the synthesis and formulation of the products used in textile enobbling processes.
+It also encompasses organic chemistry in the synthesis and formulation of the products used in textile-enabling processes.

 Where a chemist works

-Chemists may work in the R&D laboratory as also in Quality Control laboratory, in the production plant giving assistance to the fabric production or with customers to understand needs, developing new effects on fabrics or giving technical support to them.
+Chemists may work in the R&D laboratory, as well as in the Quality Control laboratory, in the production plant, assisting with fabric production, interacting with customers to understand their needs, developing new effects on fabrics, or providing technical support.

-Textile production today is on a global scale so technicians in this field are requested to travel meeting different culture, environment, ideas, knowledge, markets.
+Today, textile production is global, so technicians in this field are requested to travel and meet people from different cultures, environments, ideas, knowledge, and markets.

-Chemists and Colourists can be employed by chemical companies that manufacture the polymers from which synthetic fibers are made as also they are employed to research for new dyes and chemical products.
+Chemists and colourists can be employed by chemical companies that manufacture the polymers from which synthetic fibers are made, and they are also employed to research new dyes and chemical products.

-Textile chemists are people interested not only in textile; it has to be considered an intersection of different industries who are starting from Chemical supplyer to machinery producer, fiber producers, authorities, regulatory, health and safety, customer assistance, fashion brands.
+Textile chemists are people interested not only in textiles; it has to be considered an intersection of different industries that are starting from Chemical suppliers to machinery producers, fiber producers, authorities, regulatory, health and safety, customer assistance, and fashion brands.

-Even if textile can be considered a traditional industry today it become really innovative: textile is around us and is influencing our life.
+Even if textiles can be considered a traditional industry today, they have become really innovative: textiles are around us and are influencing our lives.

 error: Content is protected !!